CPSSD/paranoid/ic/icserver/README.md

 ```

 ## Listening for messages
-To get messages from the server as they come in attach a listener to the `icserver.FileSystemMessage` chan which is `icserver.MessageChan`
+To get messages from the server as they come in attach a listener to the `icserver.MessageChan` channel.
+The channel is of type `icserver.FileSystemMessage`
 ```
 for {
     select {
         case newMessage := <- icserver.MessageChan :
             // do something with newMessage
+            // newMessage is of type icserver.FileSystemMessage
     }
 }
 ```